 A more complete explanation can be found in Google’s developer docs.

-What are creative best practices for app cards?Arrow down icon
+What are the creative best practices for App Cards?

 Image App Card